kaanolgu/bfs-gpu-sycl/README.md

 > The authors gratefully acknowledge the computing time provided to them on the high-performance computers Noctua2 at the NHR Center PC2.
 These are funded by the Federal Ministry of Education and Research and the state governments participating on the basis of the resolutions of the GWK for the national highperformance computing at universities (www.nhr-verein.de/unsere-partner).

 > (Intel Tiber AI Cloud)[https://www.intel.com/content/www/us/en/developer/tools/tiber/ai-cloud.html]

+> This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
+The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
+DiRAC is part of the National e-Infrastructure.